|

 Today, we spent several hours in Fakulteta.
 The Roma (gypsy) people account for 10-15% of the population of Bulgaria but are considered an unwelcome minority within the culture and treated as such.
 The majority of them live in isolated villages or, within the cities, in large ghettos known as mahalas.
 Fakulteta, located here in the capital city of Sofia, is the second largest mahala in Bulgaria and holds at least 40,000 Roma in an area of several square miles.

-Please consider reading my post from last year that offers a more in-depth look at the Roma culture within Bulgaria and the struggles they face here.
-Also, a photojournalist named Cinzia Dambrosi offers an incredible visual look at the culture in his photo blog.
+my post from last year that offers a more in-depth look at the Roma culture within Bulgaria and the struggles they face here.
+Also, a photojournalist named Cinzia Dambrosi offers an incredible visual look at the culture in

 Today was more exploratory than anything.
 We had no concrete plans or expectations but have known that the Lord was calling us to this place for some time.
 We came with a handful of tracts outlining the gospel message, a bagful of candy, a guitar, our bibles and lots of prayer.
 As we turned the corner and entered Fakulteta, the change was remarkable.
 We left behind a modern city of concrete and glass and entered a third-world ghetto that reminded me of the worst neighborhoods in Mexico.
 It was eerie to walk their streets while still hearing the Sofia traffic only blocks away and seeing jets fly low overhead toward the airport.